Communities

 I think the beta values are different just to make sure the simulation starts up.
 They have no real-w...

-Dave Tweed‭ wrote about 3 years ago
+Dave Tweed‭ wrote over 3 years ago

 I think the beta values are different just to make sure the simulation starts up.
 They have no real-world significance.